secure-software-engineering/rose/README.md

     cd ..
     ```

-3. Build ROSE UI based on Ember
+3. Build ROSE UI based on Ember (You can skip this step.
+A precompiled version is in the repository)
     ```
     cd rui/
     npm install